 Important info for autistic drivers!

-Please note that if you are a car driver that is on the autistic spectrum.
-You may need to inform the vehicle licensing authority in your country that you have a diagnosis.
+Please note that if you are a car driver who is on the autistic spectrum.
+You may need to inform the vehicle licensing authority in your country that you have an autism diagnosis.

-Here in the UK it’s the DVLA.
-I checked on their website the other day, and Autistic Spectrum disorder is one of the conditions they need to be informed about.
-I called them and they are sending me out some medical forms to fill out.
-I think they will also be contacting my doctor to find out if they have advised me not to drive.
+Here in the UK, it’s the DVLA.
+I checked on their website the other day, and autism spectrum disorder is one of the conditions they need to be informed about.
+I called them for advice, and they are sending me some medical forms to fill out.
+They will also require evidence from my doctor to find out whether I have been advised not to drive on medical grounds.

 Inform your car insurance company